The Gleaning Project of South Central PA

 "Volunteering is the ultimate exercise in democracy.
 You vote in elections once a year, but when you volunteer, you vote every day about the kind of community you want to live in."- Marjorie Moore

-This year alone, The Gleaning Project has salvaged 57,604 pounds of food in Adams County and brought nutritious fresh produce to 5,186 community members who may not have otherwise been able to afford it.
+In our inaugural season, The Gleaning Project salvaged 57,604 pounds of food in Adams County alone and brought nutritious fresh produce to 5,186 community members who may not have otherwise been able to afford it.
+We're excited to be in our first full season in Adams County and to begin expanding into Franklin County.

 The Empty Bowls Fundraising Dinner was a great success!
 Despite the rain, approximately 250 people joined us to gather around great food and great art for a great cause.
 The Gleaning Project is now $2,700 closer to being fully funded!